Please click on the links below for more information on the SUSREG Tracker and underlying framework:

 The assessment of a specific measure against the relevant SUSREG indicator(s) will result in either a positive, partial or negative score.
 In addition, the results will clearly display the scope of the measure assessed: either only applicable to climate-related risks, to both climate-related and environmental risks, or to the entire range of environmental & social risks.

-The assessment currently covers 37 countries and the European Union, covering around 90% of global GDP.
-Most members and observers of the Basel Committee on Banking Supervision (BCBS) are covered, and we've added other countries important to WWF’s sustainable finance work.
+The assessment currently covers 37 countries and the European Union, accounting for more than 90% of global GDP, 80% of total GHG emissions and 11 of the 17 most biodiversity-rich countries.
+Most members and observers of the Basel Committee on Banking Supervision (BCBS) are covered.

 Current geographical scope